Concrete and Clay: Background

 Recorded with the help of session musicians and featuring ("+2") Russ Ballard and Bob Henrit, the lyrics detail the indestructible love of the singer and his lover.
 The arrangement has a pronounced Latin influence, using acoustic guitars and a baião beat.
 These distinctive elements helped boost "Concrete and Clay" to the No. 1 position on the UK Singles Chart in April 1965.

+Music video

+A British Pathé promotional video for "Concrete and Clay" was filmed in 1965 on the construction site of the Barbican Estate, a residential complex that was to become a prominent example of concrete Brutalist architecture.
+The clip features the group performing among the cranes, sand heaps and scaffoldings of the vast site prior to the complex's completion.

 Chart performance

 American record producer Bob Crewe, best known for his work with the Four Seasons, had heard the Unit 4 + 2 hit version of "Concrete and Clay" while on a trip to the UK.
 As a result, Crewe had a cover version of "Concrete and Clay" cut by Eddie Rambeau, a staff writer at Crewe's music publishing firm, which was the inaugural release for Crewe's own DynoVoice Records.
 Although the Rambeau version's release pre-dated the US release of the Unit 4 + 2 version by one week, both singles debuted on the Billboard Hot 100 dated 8 May 1965; Unit 4 + 2 at No. 96 and Rambeau at No. 98, with both singles making a similar chart ascent over the next four weeks.
 The original eventually peaked at No. 28 while Rambeau's version reached No. 35.

+In Canada's RPM Magazine the two versions were co-charted, both reaching number 1 on May 17, 1965.